ConTac: A novel system for shape and contact detection of continuum robots

 Ideally, a continuum robot is characterized by many degrees of freedom (DOFs) and the number of joints, more than needed for most tasks.
 These characteristics allow them to adjust and modify their shape dynamically, enabling them to avoid obstacles and unexpected situations.
 However, their complex movements make it difficult to characterize their shape and motion.

 Traditional analytical techniques to obtain solutions for continuum robots’ kinematic and dynamic problems rely on complex modeling, increasing computational cost.
-Alternatively, flexible sensors built into continuum robots can be used to track their shape and movement, but this method requires many low-resolution sensors, making the system cumbersome.
+Alternatively, built into continuum robots can be used to track their shape and movement, but this method requires many low-resolution sensors, making the system cumbersome.

 A more promising solution is employing a single sensing module at the end of a continuum robot.
 However, previous studies in this direction have mostly focused on the robot’s posture and did not address contact detection.